Jhonatan Kauan

-Jhonatan Kauan Eleoterio Diogo (born 23 August 2004), known as Jhonatan Kauan, is a Brazilian footballer who plays as a forward for Chilean club Deportes La Serena.
+Jhonatan Kauan Eleoterio Diogo (born 23 August 2004), known as Jhonatan Kauan, is a Brazilian footballer who plays as a forward for Pouso Alegre.

 Club career

 Born in Cafelândia, Brazil, Kauan was trained at Inter de Porto Alegre, winning the 2022 Campeonato Gaúcho U20.
 He was included in the squad for the 2023 Copa Libertadores.
 At the end of the 2024 season, he didn't renew with Internacional.

 In January 2025, Kauan moved to Chile and signed with Deportes La Serena in the Primera División on a deal for three years.
 He scored his first goal in the friendly against Unión Española on 18 January.

+Back in Brazil, Kauan joined Pouso Alegre in January 2026.